Graduate Research Awards

 Faculty Sponsor: Chenn Zhou

-Faculty Sponsor: Lizhe Tan
+Faculty Sponsor: Wei Dai

-Recipients may apply the award to research expenses during the year following the announcement (Academic year 2024-25).
-Expenses may include (but not limited to) travel, food and lodging, photocopying or research materials.
-The University expects to acknowledge the support of Purdue University Northwest in any publication that emanates from the award.
+Recipients may apply the award to research expenses during the year following the announcement (Academic year 2026-27).
+Expenses may include (but not limited to) travel, food and lodging, photocopying, or research materials.
+The University expects recipients to acknowledge the support of Purdue University Northwest and the John S. Tuckey Graduate Research Award in any publication that emanates from the award.

-The CHESS/Education Graduate Research Award of 2024-25 in the amount of $1,500 may be awarded to either a regularly admitted, degree-seeking graduate student in any department in the College of Humanities, Education and Social Sciences (CHESS) or in the School of Education & Counseling, or a college senior who will be a fully admitted, degree-seeking graduate student for the academic year 2024-25 in any department in CHESS or in the School of Education & Counseling.
-The recipient must be enrolled in no fewer than three graduate credits per semester during the award period.
+The CHESS/Education Graduate Research Award will be in the amount of $1,500.
+An applicant must be a regularly admitted, degree-seeking graduate student, or a college senior who will be a fully admitted, degree-seeking graduate student during the award year, in the College of Humanities, Education and Social Sciences (CHESS) or in the School of Education & Counseling.
+The recipient must be enrolled in no fewer than three (3) graduate-level credits per semester during the award period.
+Students must be enrolled during both semesters.

 Eligible Students